inspetor/slate/source/index.html.md

 - <a href="#transfer-updates">trackTransferUpdate</a>
 - **Item Transfer Update** (*trackItemTransferUpdate*)

-All the functions for tracking transfer activity require a [Transfer](#transfer-2) object as argument and return `true` if everything goes right.
+All the functions for tracking transfer activity require a [InspetorTransfer](#inspetortransfer) object as argument and return `true` if everything goes right.
 Otherwise, one of the the following exceptions will be thrown:

 Exception | Description
 --------- | -----------